-This Serbian recipe for meat burek or burek sa mesom is made with flaky filo dough and ground beef or a combination of beef, pork, and lamb and formed in a 13x9 inch pan.
+This Serbian recipe for meat burek or burek sa mesom is made with flaky filo dough and ground beef (or a combination of beef, pork, and lamb) and formed in a 9" x 13" pan.
 It also can be shaped into a cylinder and then coaxed into a horseshoe shape or baked in a large round pan.

 Bureks, or savory pies, exist throughout the Balkans, Greece, Turkey and the Middle East.
 They can be formed into horseshoe shapes, coils, cylinders or round pies and are variously eaten as appetizers or the main course.